clintec/Pool-The-Rainbow/README.md

 During the sudden death round, the contender may target any balls of the other player.
 As long as the contender sinks a ball, they will retain their turn until such time as all balls have been sunk, they scratch or they fail to sink a ball.
 If the contender sinks the last remaining ball the game will end with a win for the contender.
 ## Underdog's Turn ##
 During the underdog's turn, they must continue to sink the lowest possible ball of their color.
 They will retain their turn until such time as all balls have been sunk, they scratch or fail to the sink the next lowest available ball of their color.
 If the underdog sinks the last remaining ball, the game will end in a tie.
+## Both Players are Contenders
+It is also possible that the game is taken into sudden death by which both players sink each of the own designated colored balls before either player is able to sink the #8 ball.
+In this scenario, both players will be designated as a contender.
+The first player to sink the #8 ball without scratching will win.
+If one of the contenders commits a scratch during this special sudden death round, that contender will loose.
 # Winning the Game
 The game can be won in a number of different ways.
 The following are the ways in which the game can be won.
 * The #8 ball is sunk by the breaker of the rack during the breaking shot.
 The breaker will be designated as the winner.